BBVA/apicheck/docs/source/home/internals.rst

 Definition override
 +++++++++++++++++++

-When starting a type definition from scratch, we must use de *override* keyword.
+When starting a type definition from scratch, we must use the *override* keyword.
 The value of this keyword is *false* by default.
-When the value *true* is provided, the generator will use only our specification and ignore the OpenAPI specification.
+When set to *true*, the generator will use only our specification and ignore the OpenAPI specification.

 OpenAPI 3 override Example
 ++++++++++++++++++++++++++

-You can override OpenAPI 3 type definitions using your own file this way:
+You can override OpenAPI 3 type definitions using your own file like this:

 .. code-block:: yaml